 Hiking isn’t the first thing you usually think of when you think of Hawaii: you think of blue ocean as far as the eye can see, bottomless piña coladas, and snorkeling.
 All of those activities are totally valid, but it would be a travesty to go to Kauai without experiencing the hiking trails.

 The hike starts in Waimea Canyon State Park, up about five miles of windy roads.
-I’m pretty sure I got car sick every time we drove up it, tbh.
+I’m pretty sure I got car sick every time we drove up it because it’s so windy.
 The trail starts right after mile marker 14!
 You start the hike on a fire road and hike down to the trailhead.

-The hike is about 1.8 miles each way and takes about 2.5 – 3 hours roundtrip.
+The hike leads you to the most incredible views of Waimea Canyon, at a clearing called the Kumuwela Lookout.
+I honestly had a do a double-take like ten times before I accepted that the views were real – they are INCREDIBLE.
 Don’t turn around too early, because there is a trail at the end of the lookout that leads to Waipoo Falls.
 There’s a fork in the trail that leads you to two different sets of falls; turn to the right to go to the top of Waipoo Falls!